 55. Frasci G, Lorusso V, Panza N, Comella P, Nicolella G, Bianco A, et al. Gemcitabine plus vinorelbine versus vinorelbine alone in elderly patients with advanced non-small-cell lung cancer.
 J Clin Oncol.
 2000;18:2529–2536.
 PMID: 10893283.

 56. Quoix E, Oster J, Westeel V, Pichon E, Zalcman G, Baudrin L, et al. Weekly paclitaxel combined with monthly carboplatin versus single-agent therapy in patient age 70-89: IFCT-0501 randomized phase III study in advanced non-small cell lung cancer.
 2010.
-Proc Am Soc Clin Oncol; –5s.
+In: Proc Am Soc Clin Oncol; –5s.

 57. Jatoi A, Hillman S, Stella P, Green E, Adjei A, Nair S, et al. Should elderly non-small-cell lung cancer patients be offered elderly-specific trials?
 Results of a pooled analysis from the North Central Cancer Treatment Group.
 J Clin Oncol.
 2005;23:9113–9119.
 PMID: 16361618.

 58. Castiglione M, Gelber RD, Goldhirsch A. International Breast Cancer Study Group.
 Adjuvant systemic therapy for breast cancer in the elderly: competing causes of mortality.
 J Clin Oncol.
 1990;8:519–526.
 PMID: 2407812.